Pattern for Executable Service Specifications (PEXS)

 RULES FOR CAPITALIZING ON SERVICE SPECIFICATIONS...

-In order to capitalise on service specifications independently of related design level decisions, a 1 to 1 traceability relationship between specifications of business experts and system analysts/designers must be ensured first.
-Such a traceability should guarantee validity of tested services even in face of changes that may arise on the potential design level processes that may realise these services.
+In order to capitalize on service specifications independently of related design level decisions, a 1 to 1 traceability relationship between specifications of business experts (CIM level) and those of system analysts/designers (PIM level) must be ensured first.
+Such a traceability must also guarantee validity of tested services in face of changes on potential design level processes that may realise these services.

-For succeeding with this one-to-one traceability relationship, the pattern PEXS suggests to capture service specifications by grouping them under service structures at the CIM level of the MDA, then transforming them into Goal-Oriented Objects (GOO) at the PIM level.
+For succeeding with this one-to-one traceability relationship, the pattern PEXS suggests to capture service specifications by grouping them under functional service structures at the CIM level of the MDA, then transforming them into Goal-Driven Service (GDS) at the PIM level.

 Secondly, inside the CIM and PIM specification platforms, in order to prevent invalidation of analysis level specifications later by design level choices, analysis level specifications are to be isolated from design concerns.

-This means goal-driven service specification (at the analysis level) and processes that realise them (at the design level) must be isolated carefully.
+This means goal-driven service specification (at the analysis level) and processes that realize them (at the design level) must be isolated carefully.
 In order to ensure such an isolation :

-- at the CIM level, use appropriate action names in that they constitute identifiable goals for guiding underlying processes (solutions) to attain these goals,
+- at the CIM level, regarding the figure 1, use appropriate activity names to constitute identifiable goals for guiding underlying processes (solutions) to attain these goals,

-- at the PIM, assign actions to operations of Goal-Oriented Objects (GOO) ; do not assign such business responsibilities to entity objects like Customer, Product, Order, etc...
+- at the PIM, assign these activities directly as operations of Goal-Driven Services (GDS) ; do not assign such business responsibilities to entity objects like Customer, Product, Order, etc...

 The class diagram below shows descriptions of service components and entity objects they invoke at the PIM level of the MDA.
-Service components carry their business responsibilities (operations with constraints) that are to be implemented later depending on design level decisions.
+Service components carry on their business responsibilities (operations and possible constraints like pre-conditions, ...) that are to be implemented later depending on design level decisions.

 Figure 5 : Service specifications transformed into PIM level descriptions allows us to prototype CIM level service behaviours